 In certain circumstances, we need your personal data to comply with our contractual obligations.

-For example, when you sign up for a competition and win, we will keep your name and address to supply your prize.
+For example, when you purchase products from us or sign up for a competition and win, we will keep your name and address to deliver goods and/or services.

 If the law requires us to, we may need to collect and process your data.

 For example, we can pass on details of people involved in fraud or other criminal activity affecting us to law enforcement.

 4. DO WE SHARE YOUR INFORMATION WITH ANYONE ELSE?